aelieber1/PHSX815_Project3/README.md

 	<> python3 GoalDataAnalysis.py -input ["filename"]

 This script will conduct our analysis of estimating the rate parameter that is most probable based on the dataset using various methods.

+### Plots within the Repository

+You will notice several plots within the Plots & Data Folder within the Repository.
+There are three types of images in this folder.
+First we have DataPlots, DataTables, and Composites.
+The Data Plots are the histograms and other plots that output from running the analysis on different data files.
+The DataTables are the resulting stats for each analysis run.
+Lastly, the composite images show multiple data tables at once to compare different experiments of varying the number of measurments, number of experiments, and limits of lambda.
+Beyond that, th enumbers in the file can be read in a similar fashion to the instructions given above on how to read Test Data files.

 ### Other Notes